SamuelPupo/Gridium/README.md

 $ python -m pip install --upgrade pip && python -m pip install numpy && python -m pip install pandas && python -m pip install selenium
 $ python main.py
 ```

+## Python scripts

+The "main.py" and "script.py" files contains all the code to execute.
+The line 15 of "main.py" should be adapted to the path of the Google Chrome application.
+The line 16 of "main.py" should be adapted to the path of the ChromeDriver application

 ## Requirements